Phenomenology of Non-Abelian Gauge and Goldstone Bosons in a U(2) Flavor Model: Phenomenological implications of the new flavored bosons

 where $m_{P^{(\prime)}}$ are the masses of the SM particles involved in the production process $P\to P^\prime\,X$.

 In the following, we focus on the leptonic decays $X \to \ell \ell^{(\prime)}$. $\ell, \ell^{\prime} = e,\mu$, which are the main allowed channels in the regime $m_X \lesssim 1\,\mathrm{GeV}$ and the cleanest otherwise.
 For a given value of its mass $m_X$, the average decay length of $X$ depends on its couplings to fermions.
 If the latter are sufficiently large, $X$ will decay promptly within the detector, producing visible dilepton signatures.
-In contrast, for small couplings, $X$ may be long-lived and escape the detector before decaying, resulting in a missing energy signal.
+In contrast, for small couplings, $X$ may be long-lived and escape the detector before decaying, resulting in a missing energy signal.\footnote{The viability and potential impact of the intermediate regime\,---\,corresponding to displaced-vertex decays\,---\,strongly depend on the specific process and detector.
+See Appendix~\ref{app:explim} for more detailed comments.}

 Consequently, different types of experimental constraints arise from semi-invisible two-body processes such as

 or fully visible final states

 where $ \ell \ell^{(\prime)} = e^+e^-,\, \mu^+ \mu^-,\, \mu^\pm e^\mp$, depending on the available phase space.